airbus-seclab/bincat/README.md

 #### Options

+* Use remote bincat: select if you are running docker in a Docker container
 * Remote URL: http://localhost:5000 (or the URL of a remote BinCAT server)
 * Autostart: autoload BinCAT at IDA startup
 * Save to IDB: default state for the `save to idb` checkbox